FamilySearch/GEDCOM/specification/gedcom.md

 The human language of the superstructure.
 The language in which the `Text`-typed payloads of superstructure and its substructures appears.

-The payload of the `LANG` structure is a language tag, as defined by [IETF BCP 47](https://tools.ietf.org/html/bcp47).
+The payload of the `LANG` structure is a language tag, as defined by [BCP 47](https://www.rfc-editor.org/info/bcp47).
 A [registry of component subtags](https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry) is maintained publicly by the IANA.

 #### `LANG` (Language) `g7:HEAD-LANG`

 The language in which the `Text`-typed payloads of all structures in the document appear, except as superseded by a `g7:LANG`.

-The payload of the `LANG` structure is a language tag, as defined by [IETF BCP 47](https://tools.ietf.org/html/bcp47).
+The payload of the `LANG` structure is a language tag, as defined by [BCP 47](https://www.rfc-editor.org/info/bcp47).

 #### `LANG` (Language) `g7:SUBM-LANG`

 A language the subject of that record understands.

-The payload of the `LANG` structure is a language tag, as defined by [IETF BCP 47](https://tools.ietf.org/html/bcp47).
+The payload of the `LANG` structure is a language tag, as defined by [BCP 47](https://www.rfc-editor.org/info/bcp47).

 #### `LATI` (Latitude) `g7:LATI`